Why Our AI Co-Writer Doesn't Sound Like Us (Yet)

 From Subjective Impression to Objective Pattern

-Our writing voice isn't mysterious or unmeasurable.
-It's the accumulated pattern of thousands of micro-decisions: how long our sentences run, how often we use passive voice, whether we favor Anglo-Saxon or Latinate vocabulary, how we structure paragraphs.
-These patterns are so consistent that computational linguists can identify authors with high accuracy—often exceeding 90% in controlled studies—using statistical analysis, a field known as stylometry.[1]
+Our writing voice isn't mysterious.
+It's the built-up pattern of thousands of small choices.
+How long our sentences run.
+How often we use passive voice.
+Whether we favor plain or fancy words.
+How we build paragraphs.
+These patterns are so steady that linguists can identify authors with over 90% accuracy using statistical analysis, a field called stylometry.[1]

 The Core Measurable Attributes